Risk Management Approach

 Promoting a Risk Management Culture

-- On May 10, 2024, the company conducted a training course on risk management according to international standards (ISO 31000:2018) for the risk management working group, executives, and employees from all departments.
-The training was led by an expert instructor from the Accounting Professionals Association.
+- On June 29-30, 2025, the company conducted a training course on risk management according to international standards (ISO 31000:2018) for the risk management working group, executives, and employees from all departments.
+The training was led by an expert instructor from the Accounting Professionals Association, with the objective of enhancing knowledge and understanding of risk management and enabling attendees to apply the principles of risk management in the company's operations and their daily work.
+A total of 72 employees participated in the training.

 - The company managed organizational risks by holding meetings of the Risk Management Working Group, which includes senior executives, departmental managers, and operational staff, to monitor organizational risk management.
 Additionally, specific risk indicators and risk appetite were established, along with a Risk Mitigation Plan, which includes setting targets and performance indicators.
 Continuous monitoring and evaluation of the risk level after implementation were conducted to closely identify control measures.
 The outcomes were reported to the Risk Management Committee monthly.